From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Introduction

 \section{Introduction}

-Positive and conditionally negative definite functions on groups or semigroups have a long history and they appear in many applications in probability theory, operator theory, potential theory, moment problems and various other areas.
-They enter as an important chapter in all treatments of harmonic analysis, and their origins can be traced back to papers by Caratheodory, Herglotz, Bernstein and Matthias, culminating in Bochner's theorem from 1932, see the survey in Sasv\'{a}ri \cite{sasvari08}.
-Schoenberg's theorem explains the possibility of constructing rotationally invariant positive definite and conditionally negative definite functions on Euclidean spaces via completely monotone functions and Bernstein functions.
-Positive and conditionally negative definite functions are a cornerstone of spatial statistics where they are, respectively, known as \emph{covariances} (or kernels) and \emph{variograms}.
-The theory of random fields, started in the in the $40$s with the early works of Kolmogorov (see \cite{chi-del} and references quoted there) and further developed by Gandin \cite{GAN 65} and Matheron \cite{matheron73} among others, is based on the specification of these classes.
-In particular, the kriging predictor, \emph{viz.} the best linear unbiased predictor, depends exclusively on the underlying covariance or variogram and we refer to the tour de force in Stein \cite{stein99} for a rigorous assessment of this framework.
+Positive and conditionally positive definite functions on groups or semigroups have a long history and appear in many applications in probability theory, operator theory, potential theory, moment problems and various other areas.
+They constitute an important chapter in all treatments of harmonic analysis and their origins can be traced back to papers by Carath\'eodory, Herglotz, Bernstein and Matthias (see \cite{ber08} and references therein), culminating in Bochner's theorem from 1932; see the surveys by Berg \cite{ber08} and Sasv\'{a}ri \cite{sasvari08}.
+Schoenberg's theorem explains the possibility of constructing rotationally invariant positive definite and (the negatives of) conditionally positive definite functions on Euclidean spaces via completely monotone functions and Bernstein functions.
+Positive and conditionally positive definite functions are a cornerstone of spatial statistics where they are known, respectively, as \textit{covariances} (or kernels) and \textit{variograms}.
+The theory of random fields, which began in the 1940s with the early works of Kolmogorov (see \cite{chidel} and references quoted therein) and was further developed by Gandin \cite{GAN65} and Matheron \cite{matheron73}, among others, is based on the specification of these classes.
+In particular, the kriging predictor, that is to say, the best linear unbiased predictor, depends exclusively on the underlying covariance or variogram and we refer to the tour de force in Stein \cite{stein99} for a rigorous assessment of this framework.\looseness=-1